tschiemer/ocac/README.md

 For every target platform some basic functionality must be implemented, also see interfaces in `src/include/ocac/host/`.

+See directory `docs` for further documentation of AES70 ..

 ## Very short and simple intro to AES70

 AES70 is an object-oriented protocol which means that it more or less works like a remote API or RPC framework